databendlabs/databend-docs/docs/en/guides/56-security/access-control.md

 - If no role has ownership of an object for some reason, such as when the role that originally had ownership is dropped, an `account_admin` can grant ownership of the object to another role.
 - Ownership cannot be granted for tables in the `default` database, as it is owned by the built-in role `account_admin`.

-Granting ownership to the built-in role `public` is not supported for security reasons.
-The tricky part is that if a user is in the `public` role when creating a object, then all users will have ownership of the object because each Databend user has the `public` role by default.
+Granting ownership to the built-in role `public` is not recommended for security reasons.
+If a user is in the `public` role when creating a object, then all users will have ownership of the object because each Databend user has the `public` role by default.
 Databend recommends creating and assigning customized roles to users instead of using the `public` role for clarified ownership management.
 The following example assigns the `account-admin` role to a new user and an existing user:

 ```sql
 -- Grant the default role account_admin to an existing user as root